Lagrangian intersections and a conjecture of Arnol'd: Hamiltonian periodic orbits and Concluding remarks

-Indeed, the monotone condition in the above inequality could be substituted with the weaker condition that $M$ is weakly monotone (see McDuff and Salamon~\cite{MS} for the definition) with a minor change of the defintion of the Novikov ring $\Gamma$, see~\cite{GG}.
-In view of this relation between Lagrangian and Hamiltonian Ljusternik--Schnirelman theories, one may propose the following definition: \begin{df} Let $M^{2n}$ be a monotone tamed symplectic manifold $(M^{2n},\omega)$.
-We say that $M$ has a \textit{ fundamental quantum factorization} (denoted by FQF for short) \textit{of length $l$ with order $\kappa\in\Z_{\geq 0}$} if there exist $u_1,\ldots,u_l\in H_{*<2n}(M,\Z_2)$ such that
+Similar to Definition~\ref{def:fqf}, one can propose the following definition: \begin{df} Let $M^{2n}$ be a monotone tame symplectic manifold $(M^{2n},\omega)$.
+We say that $M$ has a \textit{ fundamental quantum factorization} (denoted by FQF for short) \textit{of length $l$ with order $\kappa$} if there exist $u_1,\ldots,u_l\in H_{*<2n}(M,\Z_2)$ such that

-\end{df} Similarly to Theorem~\ref{thm:more}, one can obtain \begin{thm} Let $M^{2n}$ be a monotone tame symplectic manifold $(M^{2n},\omega)$.
+\end{df} Similar to Theorem~\ref{thm:more}, one can obtain \begin{thm} Let $M^{2n}$ be a monotone tame symplectic manifold $(M^{2n},\omega)$.
 Suppose that $M$ has a FQF of length $l$ with order $\kappa$.
 Let $\varphi$ be any compactly supported Hamiltonian diffeomorphism on $M$ with isolated fixed points.
 Then $\varphi$ has at least $\lceil l/\kappa\rceil$ fixed points. \end{thm} With this theorem at hand, one could easily deduce from the quantum product of quantum homology/cohomology of an explicit symplectic manifold that the least number of fixed points which a Hamiltonian diffeomorphism must have.
 For instance, for $ \C P^n$ we have

 Here $h=[\C P^{n-1}]\in H_{2n-2}(\C P^n,\Z_2)$ the class of a hyperplane in the quantum homology $QH(\C P^n)$.
 So $\C P^n$ has a FQF of length $n+1$ with order $1$, and hence every $\varphi\in\ham(\C P^n)$ must have at least $n+1$ fixed points.
 This recovers the classical result by Fortune~\cite{Fo}, see also~\cite{FW,Fl3}.
 Many other related results could also be obtained similarly.
 A completed list of such examples is not possible to present here, for more examples we refer to~\cite{GG}.